nuitrcs/pythonworkshops/README.md

 Some workshop materials are Python scripts (.py files) instead of Jupyter notebooks.
 We recommend the [PyCharm](https://www.jetbrains.com/pycharm/) Python IDE for editing and running Python scripts.
 Free [Student licenses](https://www.jetbrains.com/student/) are available for academic use.

+## More Resources

 See [Resources](resources.md) for a listing of general Python resources, tutorials, and reference materials.
 Additional resources are linked in the individual workshop directories.

+## Note

-**NOTE**: This repository is still evolving and is not yet complete.
+This repository is still evolving and is not yet complete.